RJPearson94/terraform-provider-twilio/docs/resources/serverless_build.md

 The following arguments are supported:

-- `service_sid` - (Mandatory) The service SID associated with the build.
+- `service_sid` - (Mandatory) The serverless service SID to associate the build with.
 Changing this forces a new resource to be created
 - `asset_version` - (Optional) A `asset_version` block as documented below.
 Changing this forces a new resource to be created
 - `function_version` - (Optional) A `function_version` block as documented below.
 Changing this forces a new resource to be created
 - `dependencies` - (Optional) Map of dependencies to be included in the build.
 Changing this forces a new resource to be created